 Measurable Goal: Track construction site inspections and enforcement actions.
-(All)

-The City's Building and Site Development Department tracks construction site inspections through the Energov online system.
+City: The City's Building and Site Development Department tracks construction site inspections through the Energov online system.
 At the end of the year this information is communicated with the Stormwater Utility and that information used within the annual report.

-Boone County stormwater, building inspection, and construction inspection staff inspect construction sites for compliance with Chapter 28.5 of the Boone County Zoning Regulations.
+County: Boone County stormwater, building inspection, and construction inspection staff inspect construction sites for compliance with Chapter 28.5 of the Boone County Zoning Regulations.
 All inspection and enforcement actions are recorded and reported annually.

-The MU Project Manager and/or Construction Inspector inspects the qualifying construction site(s) both weekly and after precipitation events to make sure stormwater controls are in place and working as designed.
+MU: The MU Project Manager and/or Construction Inspector inspects the qualifying construction site(s) both weekly and after precipitation events as specified in each project SWPPP to make sure stormwater controls are in place and working as designed.
 All construction site inspections are tracked through MU Campus Facilities' Projex online system.